MicrosoftDocs/msteams-docs/msteams-platform/get-started/app-studio-component-library.md

 ## Next Steps

-Head to Teams App Studio and check out all the elements we offer and sample code of how to use them.
+Head to Teams App Studio and check out all the controls we offer and sample code of how to use them.
 Don’t forget to explore them in different themes.